 The following extensions to Toronto’s arterial roads system are recommended:

 Traffic sitting idling in gridlock produces nine times the pollution than traffic travelling at 100 km/h.
 New highways would vastly reduce idling pollution levels in local residential neighbourhoods.
 With traffic travelling at high speeds along the highways, concentrated pollution levels would be quite low.
-Building an offshore bridge would actually improve the environment with fish being attracted to the bridge piers.
 These routes would pull through traffic out of the nearby neighbourhoods and make the local streets safer for residents, pedestrians, cyclists and children going to school.

 Copyright © 2016.
 Get Toronto Moving Transportation Committee.
 All rights reserved.